HUNTERDON

 To the Editor:

-I find the recent actions of the Flemington Borough Council against an individual
+I find the recent actions of the Flemington Borough Council against

-using this name, which she has owned since March 1997, citing the fact that the
+the individual from using this name, which she has owned since March 1997,

-website does not represent the borough and infringes on their legal right to the
+citing the fact that the website does not represent the borough and infringes

-name.
-Possibly so, except for the fact that there is no apparent action to protect
+on their legal right to the name.
+Possibly so, except for the fact that

-the name, being directed at the private owners of two other Internet names (called
+private owners of two other Internet names (called domains in the language

-domains in the language of the Internet): flemington.net and flemington.com.
+of the Internet): flemington.net and flemington.com.

-There is also reported a concern, by the borough, that confusion is being created
+There is also reported a concern, by the borough, that confusion

-over "official" information, as presented on the Internet webpage, and that the
+is being created over "official" information, as presented on the Internet

-domain name flemington-nj.com implies an official sanction.
-This is just not the
+webpage, and that the domain name flemington-nj.com implies an official

-case.
-According to the various standards adopted as Internet naming conventions,
+sanction.
+This is just not the case.
+According to the various standards

-a specific domain known as ".us" (pronounced dot u s) is available specifically
+(pronounced dot u s) is available specifically to register localities.

-ci stands for city).
+for city).
 Over 275 towns in New Jersey have claimed their names

 in the "us" domain, so this is nothing new.

-Additionally, these names in the us domain are free, unlike the commercial
+Additionally, these names in the us domain are free, unlike the

-names that charge an annual registration fee.
+commercial names that charge an annual registration fee.

 The borough is choosing to swat flies with a shovel.
-Reports seem to indicate
+Reports seem

-that threatening action was taken prior to even discussing the issue with the
+to indicate that threatening action was taken prior to even discussing

-domain name owner.
-It would be much more reasonable for them to claim their "official"
+the issue with the domain name owner.
+It would be much more reasonable

-to the community by the private website with a link.
-They should stop expending
+website with a link.
+They should stop expending the community into abandoning

-the community into abandoning her right to use a commercial name for whatever
+her right to use a commercial name for whatever legal purpose she wants,

-legal purpose she wants, as protected by the First Amendment.
+as protected by the First Amendment.

 John Kalinich